 The increasing number of data breaches raises new concerns for all companies.
 According to Statista, there were 1,473 million data breaches causing 164 million exposed records in the US in 2019.
-Many companies are being sued for data breaches and since the implementation of the General Data Protection Regulation (GDPR), these penalties run into the millions of dollars.
+Many companies are being sued for data breaches and since the implementation of the General Data Protection Regulation (GDPR), these cybersecurity lawsuits run into millions of dollars.

 Yahoo faced the biggest cybersecurity attack in history when 3 billion accounts were compromised.
 Many other prominent companies, such as Google, Facebook, and Microsoft, have also faced multiple leakages, and many other high-profile companies have faced massive data breaches where millions of items of data were leaked.
 The huge leakage was covered in the media while another 600 publicly reported breaches were ignored without any class action litigation, however, since the new GDPR rules (May 2018) things are different.
 Before the implementation the penalty was maximized at €500,000, but now it can be 4% of a company’s annual income.

-A company manages all of its tasks to provide the best customer experience and it’s their responsibility to secure the sensitive data of their customers.
+A company manages all of its tasks to provide the best customer experience and it’s their responsibility to secure their customers' sensitive data.
 Cybersecurity laws are something new for most businesses and they are not paying proper attention to these rules.
 Many companies face losses of millions of dollars due to data breaches caused every year, but now, companies also have to be careful about other consequences.
 What do I mean?
-David Coolegem – Senior Manager at Sia Partners – said:
+David Coolegem - Senior Manager at Sia Partners - said:

 “The fines of GDPR are big, but the reputational risk is likely to be bigger.”